Generalized Frobenius Manifold Structures on the Orbit Spaces of Affine Weyl Groups I: The construction of generalized Frobenius manifold structures

 \section{The construction of generalized Frobenius manifold structures}

-In this section, we are to construct a generalized Frobenius manifold structure starting from a given irreducible reduced root system $R$ in the $l$-dimensional Euclidean space $V$, a fixed weight $\omega$ of the form \eqref{omega = sum mr omegar}, and a set $\{z^1,\dots,z^\ell\}$ of proper generators of $\mathscr A^W$ satisfying a certain additional condition.
+For a given irreducible reduced root system $R$ in an $\ell$-dimensional Euclidean space $V$, let us fix a weight $\omega$ of the form \eqref{omega = sum mr omegar}, a proper factor $\mathscr P$ of $\mathscr A^W$ with the corresponding set $\{z^1,\dots,z^\ell\}$ of proper generators.
+We are to impose a certain additional condition on these proper generators, so that we construct a generalized Frobenius manifold structure on a dense open subset of the spectrum of $\mathscr P$.